Abandoned vehicles and shopping trolleys

 Abandoned shopping trolleys

-We’ve agreed with all major supermarkets in our Borough that any reported abandoned shopping trolleys will be removed from the highway within two working days.
+We’ve agreed with all major supermarkets in our Borough that any reported abandoned shopping trolleys will be removed from the highway within ten working days.